 Divorce Lawyers in Missouri

-A divorce can be emotionally and financially draining.
-Choose trusted and highly-rated Divorce Lawyers in Missouri who will be there for you during the tough times.
+Divorces can be emotionally and financially draining.
+Choose trusted and highly-rated Missouri lawyers who handle divorce cases and will be there for you during the tough times.
 Masterson Law provides aggressive and compassionate help during your divorce.

-In Missouri, divorce is often referred to as a dissolution of marriage.
-It is a court judgment that legally ends the marriage and usually divides the marital assets.
+Divorce is often referred to as a dissolution of marriage.
+It is a court judgment that legally ends the marriage and usually divides the marital assets and property.
 In order to initiate the case, the petitioner must have a “legal reason” and meet the following conditions:

-- One of the parties must have been a resident of the state of Missouri for no fewer than ninety days before the filing.
+- One of the parties must have been a resident of Missouri for no fewer than ninety days before the filing.
 The only acceptable exception is if the party is a member of the armed forces and currently serving in Missouri.

 - A finalized divorce will only be granted thirty days after the petition has been filed or the spouse has received it.
 The proceedings will be held either in the petitioner’s or respondent’s county of residence.

-Missouri divorce laws allow for limited “no-fault” dissolutions.
+Divorce laws in Missouri allow for limited “no-fault” dissolutions.
 This enables the petitioner to obtain one without providing proof of adultery, abuse, or other wrongdoings.
 The most popular reason cited is “irreconcilable differences,” although there may be other unconfirmed grounds.

-For any legal issues, it is important to consult a skilled attorney, such as Summer Masterson-Goethals of Masterson Law.
-The right divorce lawyer will inspire confidence and help you feel comfortable, as you navigate the important decisions.
+For any legal advice, it is important to consult a skilled attorney, such as Summer Masterson-Goethals of Masterson Law.
+The right divorce law firm will inspire confidence and help you feel comfortable, as you navigate the important decisions, especially if the property is involved or custody of a child.

-Missouri divorce attorneys assist those individuals seeking a legal separation from their spouse or complete dissolution of their marriage.
+Lawyers who handle divorce in Missouri assist those individuals seeking a legal separation from their spouse or complete dissolution of their marriage.
 Legal separation usually occurs if the court, or the two parties, deem that there is a good chance of saving the marriage.

 Divorce occurs when there is not.
-It can be “uncontested” when the parties agree to all matters, and “contested” when they do not.
+It can be “uncontested” when the parties agree to all matters including support and custody of a child, and “contested” when they do not.

-In the case of an uncontested Missouri divorce, the couple agrees on all vital matters relating to the case, including child support, custody, and visitation, along with property division among others.
+In the case of an uncontested divorce, the couple agrees on all vital matters relating to the case, including custody, child support, and visitation, along with property division among others.
 There must be a “total agreement.”

-Once the required forms are submitted, the parties will have to appear in front of a judge for a final hearing.
+Once the required forms are submitted, the parties will have to appear in court, in front of a judge for a final hearing.
 They will testify that the marriage is irretrievably broken.
-It is at this stage the final divorce will be granted.
+It is, in this case, the final divorce will be granted.

-The materials provided by the state are for “uncontested dissolutions without complicated issues;” if you are likely to be facing a contested Missouri divorce, there are many other factors involved.
-With complex child custody or family issues, substantial asset divisions, or perhaps other complicating factors, you would benefit from the advice of an experienced law firm to handle your case.
+The materials provided by the state are for “uncontested dissolutions without complicated issues;” if you are likely to be facing a contested divorce, there are many other factors involved.
+With complex custody or family law issues, substantial property divisions, or perhaps other complicating factors, you would benefit from the help of an experienced Missouri legal representative.

-In a contested case where both parties are unable to come to a mutual conclusion on alimony, the division of debts, child support, and similar issues, the circuit court will make such decisions for them.
-This option usually prolongs the divorce process in Missouri and is more expensive.
+In a contested case where both parties are unable to come to a mutual conclusion on alimony, the division of debts, support for their child, custody, and similar family law issues, the circuit court will make such decisions for them.
+This option usually prolongs the divorce process and is more expensive.
 It is, however, the best way to ensure that both parties get to present their case, as well as any evidence.

 Missouri Divorce Lawyers

-In order to begin a divorce case, one of the many Missouri divorce lawyers can help you fill out and file a “petition for dissolution.”
-This is the legal document that initiates the process.
+In order to begin a legal separation, you need to fill out and file a “petition for dissolution.”
+This is the document that initiates the process.
 It covers the following:

 - The residence of each party, including the county and length of each party’s residence in the state and county